Sign up to receive notifications from us! Weather related closures, agendas, news, events and more!Sign up for notifications!

 3rd round- FY25 in 2024 | Total $284,000 (8/6/2024)

-• Clearview Recovery, Inc. for Jasper County residents with no insurance coverage for substance treatment for women in Prairie City.
-Awarded $82,000.
+• Clearview Recovery, Inc. is for Jasper County residents who have no insurance coverage for substance treatment for women in Prairie City.
+Awarded $82,000. - COMPLETE 3.2025

-• Sheepgate, a division of Adult and Teen Challenge of the Midlands, plans to expand substance treatment with a new building.
+• Sheepgate, an Adult and Teen Challenge division of the Midlands, plans to expand substance treatment with a new building.
 Awarded: $100,000.
+CURRENT BUILDING PROJECT until 8.2025.
+COMPLETE

 Opioid Settlement and Opioid Response Resources